 - Playing with Fire

 - Psychotic Smirk: Gives a textbook example when she stops Kiel's golem.

 - The Stoic

-- You Shall Not Pass: Attempted.
-Kiel still gets away but she does manage to stop the golem at least.
+- You Shall Not Pass!: Attempted.
+Kiel still gets away, but she does manage to stop the golem.

 - Bad with the Bone: Her elemental affinity is a bone based high art.
 She later uses it to patch Waes's arm after it gets damaged by a maddened Beldrobbaen.

 - Conflicting Loyalty: She works for Snadhya'rune and the Nidraa'chal, but unlike most of them still has the best interests of her clan in mind.

 - In the Hood: Like all Belds, she wears a head veil.

 - The Mole: She is an agent of the Nidraa'chal.
 Nevertheless, she still has her clan's best interests at heart, and doesn't entirely trust Snadhya'rune.